Bioconductor/BBS/Doc/Prepare-Windows-Server-2022-HOWTO.md

 delimiter.

-TESTING: From the `biocbuild` account (log out and on again from this account if you were already logged on) try to compile the flowWorkspace package e.g. open a PowerShell window, `cd` to `E:\biocbuild\bbs-3.15-bioc\meat` (this folder will be automatically created after the 1st build run), then:
+TESTING: From the `biocbuild` account (log out and on again from this account if you were already logged on) try to compile the NetPathMiner package e.g. open a PowerShell window, `cd` to `E:\biocbuild\bbs-3.15-bioc\meat` (this folder will be automatically created after the 1st build run), then:

-    ..\R\bin\R CMD INSTALL RProtoBufLib
-    ..\R\bin\R CMD INSTALL flowWorkspace
+    ..\R\bin\R CMD INSTALL NetPathMiner

 ### 4.3 Install JAGS